 Dr Barnes was born in Raetihi.
 An Otago graduate, she worked in a number of New Zealand hospitals before beginning her O&G training at St Helen’s in Christchurch.
-She was secretary of the NZ Council of RCOG, then the first secretary of the local college when it was formed in 1982.
+She was one of the first New Zealand women to train in obstetrics and gynaecology.
+She worked as specialist at Waikato Hospital and was secretary of the NZ Council of RCOG, then the first secretary of the local college when it was formed in 1982.
 In 1990 she was elected President of the RNZCOG, a position she held until 1994.

-The Trust is currently administered by the Head of Aotearoa New Zealand Office on behalf of Trustees.
-The Trustees are Drs Andrew Murray (Chair), Wendy Burgess, Jim Faherty and Ruth Swarbrick, Professor Lesley McCowan and Mrs Phyllis Huitema.
+The Trust is currently administered by the RANZCOG Aotearoa New Zealand Office on behalf of Trustees.
+The current Trustees are Dr Andrew Murray (Chair), Professor Lesley McCowan, Dr Wendy Burgess, Dr Jim Faherty, Dr Ruth Swarbrick, and Mrs Phyllis Huitema.

 Support the Trust